supermetrics-public/data-studio-task/README.md

 # Supermetrics Google Data Studio Assignment

+## Background

+[Google Apps Script](https://developers.google.com/apps-script) is a Google-hosted JavaScript environment.
+All [Google Data Studio](https://datastudio.google.com/) community connectors (i.e. plugins not developed by Google) are developed and run in this environment.
+There is a [web editor](https://script.google.com/home/start) available for Apps Script, but at Supermetrics we typically prefer to write code locally and push to the cloud environment via [clasp](https://github.com/google/clasp).
+The web editor is still useful for testing and deployment of the connector however.

+Detailed documentation on writing Data Studio connectors can be [found here](https://developers.google.com/datastudio/connector).

+In order to deploy and test a connector you will require a Google account, and will have to accept the Terms & Conditions of use for Data Studio.

 ## Your task

 In this repo there is an incomplete implementation of a very basic Data Studio connector.